sink-archive/discord-command-palette/docs/index.md

 and build custom pickers and text prompts.

-It attaches an object to window: _`window.commandPalette`_, and while testing for it should be fairly easy, it is preferable to use the provided code in [depend.js](https://github.com/yellowsink/discord-command-palette/blob/src-cumcord/depend.js)
+It attaches an object to window: _`window.commandPalette`_, and the preferred way to use it is via [cc-tools](https://npmjs.com/package/cumcord-tools)'s *Depend* tool.

+Run `npm i cumcord-tools` then see [depend.js](https://github.com/yellowsink/discord-command-palette/blob/src-cumcord/depend.js) for an example.

 ## The type used for entries